-Back in the day when there were no elevated stands, my father used to hunt white tailed deer from the ground.
-We would use vegetation as a camouflage.
-Then hunting slowly developed from ground to elevated positions to elevated stands.
-Nowadays, we have high quality elevated stands up to the industry standards.
-“Comfort is the key in these stands”, said my father while he was introduced to different elevated stands by my eldest brother.
+Back in the day when there were no elevated stands, my father used to hunt white tailed deer from the ground and we would use vegetation as a camouflage.
+Then hunting slowly developed from ground to elevated positions to elevated stands – which is exactly what I want to tell you all about today!
+Read more below to elevate (see what I did there!) hunting skills.

 What Is An Elevated Stand?

 Elevated tree stands are the most popular equipment among bow hunters and firearm hunters.
 These are especially used in hunting white – tailed deer using bows and arrows.
 An elevated stand is a chair secured onto the elevated part of a tree with the help of Fall – Arrest Systems (FASs).
 The use of elevated stands is considered a foundation in hunting for flawless shooting accuracy.
 Old hunters used to climb up on a tree branch for an accurate shot.
 Modern hunters invented elevated stand to secure the climb up the tree.
 There are quite a few types of elevated stands.
 The most used elevated stands are hang-on stands, self-climbing stands, ladder stands, and tower stands.

 Hang-on stands are the platforms without a ladder.
 This version of elevated stand requires a separate climbing aid.
 These are light-weight and relatively strong.
 Designed in a pretty simple way, these require chains and belts for a secure use.